Sex Crime Attorney in Jacksonville, NC

 State laws regarding criminal sexual abuse differ depending on whether the victim is an adult or a minor.
 Adult sexual abuse is often referred to as rape or aggravated sexual assault, whereas child sexual abuse is commonly referred to as child molestation.

 If an adult has sex with a child aged 12 or younger, they may be prosecuted for statutory rape.
 If the victim is at least 12 years old and the perpetrator is four years older than the alleged victim, they may also be charged with statutory rape.
+If you or a loved one has received this sex crime charge, speak with a Jacksonville statutory rape defense lawyer today.

 Under North Carolina law, child molestation and sexual abuse are defined as “taking indecent liberties with a kid.”
 The accused must be at least 16 years old and a minimum of five years older than the victim.
 They must willfully commit or attempt to commit any “immoral, improper, or indecent liberties” with the child for arousal or sexual gratification or commit or attempt to commit “lewd or lascivious” acts upon the child.
 In these instances, the accused may be charged with child molestation.